Westbury Catastrophic Injury Lawyer

 - Inability to perform daily activities for more than 90 days within 180 days of the injury

 A claimant who loses a loved one in an accident may bring a civil claim on their behalf.
 Filing a wrongful death suit would allow a decedent’s family to pursue compensation for their loss of consortium.
-A skilled Westbury serious injury attorney could review your case and determine whether your losses meet this important threshold.
+A skilled legal professional could review your case and determine whether your losses meet this important threshold for catastrophic injury claims in Westbury.

 Pure Comparative Fault in Catastrophic Injury Cases